sreevarshad/EXP-7-MAD/README.md

-# Ex.No:7 Develop an android application to display the place name with image using list view in android studio.
+# Ex.No:7 Develop an android application to display the place name with image using list view in android studio

 ### AIM: